phzwart/certifai/docs/llm_review_brief.md

    - Use `certifai audit show` to track agent actions, ensuring change controls capture automated sign-offs.
    - Extend dashboards to differentiate `kind"="agent"` vs `kind"="human"` actions.
 6. **Finalization Strategy**:
    - If `allow_finalize` is false, automated pipelines should not call `certifai finalize` until a human review occurs.
-Finalization logic checks for `done` + registry entry so agents cannot finalize restricted artifacts.
+Finalization now requires an eligible human reviewer and results in a registry entry with lifecycle history while the codebase remains free of provenance decorators.

 ## Reporting & Dashboards (Deep Dive)
 - **Markdown/CSV/JSON reports** (from `report.py`) include statistics: